-Today my friends, I have some simple ideas and suggestions to help you go green in your yard and garden.
+I have some simple ideas and suggestions to help you in going green in your yard and garden.
 This will help the environment, your health and your family’s health and well-being.
 We all want beautiful gardens and yards but, sometimes if seems like such an endless, costly, and overwhelming chore.
 These tips will save you money, time, energy, and most importantly they will help save our planet.

 1. Leave those grass clippings in your yard.
 They will decompose and return valuable nutrients to the soil.

-2. Use only the least-toxic pesticide or even better use natural products and organic that can control bugs such as:
+2. Use only the least-toxic pesticide or even better use natural products and organic insect control:

 - Organic Neem –3 products in 1, insecticide, fungicide, and miticide.
 For use on flowers, trees, ornamentals, vegetables, fruits, and nuts.
 Kills insects and mites by suffocation and repels many pests.
 May be used up until the day of harvest on vegetables.
 Shields to prevent the germination and penetration of fungal spores on leaf surfaces.
 Pint concentrate bottle.